glebkil/Tic-tac-toe/README.md

 # Tic-tac-toe
-A classical game build on WINAPI
+A classical Tic-tac-toe game build on WINAPI with some fancy icons.